spolcyn/go-west-young-man/notes.md

     * You can use a 2-return value type though, which returns the underlying value and a boolean (underlying is the 0 value for that type if failure)
 - Type Switch: Use to run different cases depending on which type a variable is
 - Stringers: Like a toString() Java method, usually looked for when wanting to describe something as a string

+## Errors
+- Errors are also interfaces. nil error is success, non-nil denotes some type of error
+- When you print an error, it calls a method that implements the interface (I guess in that file?)